Spring Decorating: Styling a Seasonal Vignette with Chinoiserie

 They’re softer than the colors that follow in summer and fall, and an arrangement that showcases classic spring bulbs like daffodils, tulips and hyacinths is the single most effective way to welcome the season.

-2. Moss and nests
+2. Moss and greenery

-Of course, blue and white is popular all year long and can be utilized during any season, but there is none it’s so perfectly matched with as spring.
-The floral bouquet is enhanced by it’s porcelain planter, as are the balls of moss in the flanking urns.
+While blue and white is popular all year long and can be utilized during any season, there is none it’s so perfectly matched with as spring.
+I love the look of a simple blue and white presentation, accented with a single color.
+In this case, greenery, specifically moss makes an ideal pairing.

-4. Colorful books
+3. Colorful books

 6. Birds